 ANY OTHER ESOTERIC INTERESTS?

-I haven’t found any.
-Rowland was never in the Theosophical Society and I haven’t found any evidence that he was a freemason.
+Rowland was never in the Theosophical Society and as far as I can tell, he wasn’t a freemason.
 The TS, and freemasonry, were good recruiting grounds for the GD.
 Although he doesn’t actually strike me as that sort of person, it’s possible that Rowland was interested in spiritualism.
 Spiritualism is harder to research than theosophy and freemasonry.
 Unlike them, it did not have one over-arching, bureaucratic central organisation to which all those interested belonged.
 It was a very locally-, even family-, based pursuit.

 Sources: